This website uses features that your browser doesn't support. Please upgrade to a recent version of your browser.

 Is my exchange semester available sustainably?

 Of course it is!
 ZU participates in EU's Erasmus+ programme.
-Our students, teaching staff and employees can easily visit or study at our partner universities.
+Our students, lecturers and employees can easily visit or study at our partner universities.
 Our International Office can advise you on the options.
 Those travelling by train, bus or bicycle can receive a subsidy.
 We also provide tips on travelling sustainably in ZUniverse, our intranet.

 • Video: ZU/Katharina Elisa Davids